ryanlintott/FrameUp/README.md

 ```

 **Limitations:**
 - If placed directly inside a NavigationView with a resizing header, this view may behave strangely when scrolling.
-To avoid this add 1 point of padding to the top of this view.
+To avoid this add 1 point of padding just inside the NavigationView.
-- If the available space for this view grows for any reason other than screen rotation, this view will not grow to fill the space.
-If you know the value that causes this change, add an `.id(value)` modifier below this view to force the view to reinitialize.
-This will cause it to scroll to the top.
+- If the available space for this view grows for any reason other than screen rotation, this view might not grow to fill the space.
-- `FULayout` views like `HFlow`, `VMasonry`, etc will not work inside `SmartScrollView`

 ## TabMenu
 *\*iOS only*